Where to Get Help

 If you have or someone you know has been a victim of sexual harassment and/or misconduct, there are a number of resources at Montclair State to assist you or your friend through this difficult time.
 Below are the various offices that are able to assist.

 You are able to speak confidentially about your experience to individuals in these departments.
 They are under no obligation to share your personal information with the Title IX Coordinator or Deputy Coordinator.
 A Title IX investigation will not be prompted if you speak with a confidential resource.
 However, they have the ability to offer assistance and referrals to appropriate offices and agencies.

 It is our hope that no one within our campus community will become a victim of sexual assault.
 However, if it occurs, the University has created a Sexual Assault Response Tem (SART) to meet all victim needs.
-SART provides on campus services identical to official SART sites in the state.
-The team is trained to provide victim-centered, compassionate, comprehensive services directly on campus and composed of University Police, Sexual Assault Nurse Examiners from the University Health Center, and community Rape Care Advocates.
+SART provides on campus services similar to official SART sites in the state.
+The team is trained to provide victim-centered, compassionate, comprehensive services directly on campus and composed of University Police, Sexual Assault Nurse Examiners from the University Health Center, and community Campus Interpersonal Violence Advocates.